-While these goals are ever present in the structure of family therapy, several different approaches are also employed when it comes to specific treatment of the family.
+These goals are ever present in the structure of family therapy.
+However, several different approaches also come into play during treatment.

-One such approach is referred to as the Family Systems Approach, which attempts to explore and “recognize(s) how a family regulates its internal and external environments, making notes of how these interactional patterns change over time.”
-(Cohen/Inaba) One of the most major focuses on this approach is to examine the family’s daily interactions, as well as special events such as holidays and birthdays to develop short-term problem-solving strategies.
-This method allows the therapist to explore how the use of drugs or drinking has become an integral part of how all members of the family function, not just the individual with a drug or alcohol problem.
+One such approach is the Family Systems Approach, which explores and “recognize(s) how a family regulates its internal and external environments, making notes of how these interactional patterns change over time.”
+(Cohen/Inaba) One of the major focuses on this approach is to examine the family’s daily interactions.
+This method allows therapists to explore how the use of drugs has become an integral part of the family function.

-While the Family Systems Approach rests heavily on finding healing through examining family relationships, separate approaches such as The Family Behavioral Approach, bases itself on entirely different theories.
-Family Behavioral Therapy aim to “provide specific interventions to support and reinforce those behaviors that promote a drug-free family system.”
-(Cohen/Inaba) In this approach, one would see strategies employed such as couple’s sessions, self-monitoring exercises, and the development of negotiation and problem-solving tactics.
+The Family Systems Approach rests heavily on finding healing through examining family relationships.
+However, approaches such as the Family Behavioral Approach, base themselves on entirely different theories.
+Family Behavioral Therapy aims to “provide specific interventions to support and reinforce those behaviors that promote a drug-free family system.”
+(Cohen/Inaba) In this approach, one would see strategies such as couple’s sessions, self-monitoring exercises, and problem-solving tactics.
 Most of the time the behavioral approach focuses more on the non-abusing family members than on the individual suffering addiction.

-In terms of support for the family members after the effects of their loved one’s addiction has taken effect, the most successful approach to employ would be the Social Network Approach.
-This is primarily gained by the family attending support or therapy groups which helps them to break the family’s isolation and to develop supporting skills in the recovery effort.
+In terms of support for family members, the most successful approach to employ would be the Social Network Approach.
+The family attends support or therapy groups which help them break isolation and develop supporting skills.

-The sad matter of fact is when it comes to treatment of an individual, despite possessing an established relationship, the family is often neglected when it comes to treatment from the effects of their loved one’s addiction.
-Often when the family dynamics are uncovered, the family proves to be the sickest one in the structure, needing healing and treatment just like the addict.
+Despite possessing a relationship, the family is often left behind when it comes to treatment.
+Often when the family dynamics come to light, the family requires healing and treatment just like the addict.

-This is where family treatment can encompass its goals and approaches into a clear and solidified mission; healing can only come when the pain is recognized, and everyone is worthy of healing.
-Healing for both the addicted individual and the family is possible, and the structure is more than capable of being rebuilt and solidified if all who have been effected put the work in.
+This is where family treatment can encompass its goals and approaches into a clear and solidified mission; healing can only come through pain recognition.
+Healing for the family is possible, and the structure is more than capable of being rebuilt.

 Inaba, Darryl S. Cohen, William E. Uppers, Downers, All Arounders: Physical and Mental Effects of Psychoactive Drugs.
 CNS Productions, Inc. 2014.